suspend0/green-sample/README.md

  1. There are a few query mechanisms, the newest of which is "QueryDSL" -- this [blog post](http://www.petrikainulainen.net/programming/spring-framework/spring-data-jpa-tutorial-part-five-querydsl/) has a quick tutorial.

-Commentary:
+#### Commentary

  1. The default "pageable" implementation looks like it runs a count query to figure out the total number of items before running the query itself.
 Not only is this a bit racy, it also doesn't scale very well against large data sets or complex queries.
 So, it's something to be used judiciously, and NOT as a way to break up work into batches.
-Looks like the find():Iterable methods are a better direction.
+Looks like the find():Iterable methods are a better direction, but ...

+ 1. Although we're using Hibernate underneath, it's spring-data on top, with JPA in the middle.
+By default both Hibernate and JPA put the results in a List in memory.
+Any query that returns, say 50K rows will be hurtful.
+Ouch.
+    * JPA doesn't have any support for large-result-set queries.
+So to do our "real work" we'll need to abandon the niceties of spring-data and JPA.
+    * Hibernate does have some support for large-result queries, through its [StatelessSession interface and ScrollableResults object](http://docs.jboss.org/hibernate/core/3.3/reference/en/html/batch.html#batch-statelesssession).
+This resembles JDBC more than regular hibernate, but it does share some things.
+    * I'd like to get a better understanding of how much of the app is "domain model persistence" (Hibernate's raison d'etre) and how much is "bulk processing" -- decidedly not Hibernate's forte, before making a decision here.